Alicia Soto-Leaf Litter

 More than 35 contemporary creations

-On the other hand, Alicia Soto-Hojarasca has co-produced and collaborated at various times with national and international festivals, fairs and theaters such as Teatro Calderón (Valladolid, Spain); IDN Festival of the Mercat de les Flors (Barcelona, Spain); TAC International Street Theater Festival (Valladolid, Spain); Fitcarrer International Festival, (Vila-real, Spain); Lava, Valladolid Arts Laboratory (Spain); Taggeles (Berlin, Germany), Instituto Cervantes (Casablanca, Morocco); Ains Harrouda Cultural Center (Casablanca, Morocco); International Stage Dance Festival (Shanghai, China); or the Center Culturelle de Djarama (Dakar, Senegal).
+On the other hand, Alicia Soto-Hojarasca has co-produced and collaborated at different times with festivals, fairs and national and international theatres such as Teatro Calderón (Valladolid, Spain); Teatro Principal de Burgos (Spain); Auditorio de León (Spain); Mercat de les Flors IDN Festival (Barcelona, Spain); International Street Theatre Festival TAC (Valladolid, Spain); International Festival Fitcarrer, (Vila-real, Spain); Lava, Laboratory of the Arts of Valladolid (Spain); Taggeles (Berlin, Germany), Cervantes Institute (Casablanca, Morocco); Ains Harrouda Cultural Centre (Casablanca, Morocco); International Festival Stage Dance (Shanghai, China); or the Center Culturelle de Djarama (Dakar, Senegal).

-Throughout its history, the company has repeatedly had the support of entities and institutions such as AC/E, Aecid, different Spanish embassies around the world or the Cervantes Institute (different locations).
+Throughout its career, the company has repeatedly enjoyed the support of entities and institutions such as AC/E, AECID, different Spanish embassies around the world and the Cervantes Institute (different venues).

 Press reviews